MohamedAtefShata/VibeMatch/README.md

     - Password: password
     - Can browse and get recommendations

-## 📚 Performance Optimizations
+📚 Possible Optimizations

-- HNSW indexing on vector columns for efficient similarity search
+- Implement HNSW Indexing: Enhance similarity search performance by utilizing Hierarchical Navigable Small World (HNSW) indexing on vector columns.

-- Eager loading relationships to prevent N+1 query issues
-- Proper database indexing for frequently queried columns
+- Improve Exception Handling: Refine error management to ensure robustness and maintainability.

+- Optimize Inertia Controller Routing: Streamline routing in Inertia controllers for better efficiency and cleaner architecture.

+- Implement Unit Testing: Ensure code reliability and maintainability by introducing comprehensive unit tests.

+- Improve DTO Validation: Establish a more global and consistent approach to validating DTOs for better data integrity.

+- Enhance Song Vector Creation: Refactor the process of generating song vectors to improve efficiency and accuracy.

 ## 📝 License